Is It Safe to Leave Your Slow Cooker Unattended?

 1. Fill Your Slow Cooker Properly

-Always ensure that you’ve filled your slow cooker halfway to three-quarters full with the ingredients in your recipe.
+Always ensure you’ve filled your slow cooker halfway to three-quarters full with the ingredients in your recipe.
 It’s just enough where it won’t overflow, but it’s not too little where the liquid will evaporate.

 Also, make sure that the lid is secured tightly when you leave your slow cooker unattended.
 Adding water-filled vegetables to your recipe can also ensure the bottom of your slow cooker doesn’t scorch.